Leo675/twitch-botbuster/README.md

 #Installation

 Requires python.
-I know it will work with 3.5, probably will work with 3.4 too.
-Probably will work with 2.7 since I import the future print function in an attempt at compatability.
-Tested on windows, should work on *NIX environments too. https://www.python.org/downloads/
+I know it will work with 3.5 and 3.4.
+I think some of the dictionary handling is incompatible with 2.7.
+Tested on Windows, should work on *NIX environments too. https://www.python.org/downloads/

 Modules used: socket, time, re, requests, json